dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/figure-markdown_github-ascii_identifiers/Distribution of Number of Issues Created per Month-1.png" width="672" />

 Analysing the plot above, we note that the year 2013 had the lowest demand.
-The mean variates between 10 and 20 issues per month.
-At the end
+The cumulated mean (red solid line) variates between 10 and 20 issues per month.
+At the end of 2013 and begin of 2014 there was a drop in activities because of the low administrative and academic activity at the university in this period.
+From April of 2014 until February of 2015 there was significant growth in activities.
+The cumulated mean increase from 10 to 70 issues per month.
+From August of 2015 the pace of growth dropped.
+There was an average growth of only 10 monthly issues compared to February 2015.
+Except the significant growth period (April of 2014 until February of 2015) the months from September to December of each year had a decline in activities.
+The overall mean (79) and overall median (76) are very close.
+This is because there was a stabilization in the middle of project and because there was a tradeoff between low demand at the beginning of the project and the high growth thereafter.

 To continue…